$22 — General Admission

 ACCESSIBILITY: Contact Open Eye at email@example.com or 612-874-6338 for accessibility information.

 October 20 - 22

-Written and performed by Kevin Kling.
-With storytellers Dovie Thompson, Clare Murphy, and Bill Harley.
+Performed by Kevin Kling and storytellers Dovie Thompson, Clare Murphy, and Bill Harley.

 Kevin Kling has traveled the world telling and collecting stories for decades.
 It is our good fortune that he has invited his favorite storytelling artists to perform with him at Open Eye.
 He will be joined by Clare Murphy from Ireland, Bill Harley of Massachusetts, and Lakota/Kiowa Apache storyteller Dovie Thompson.

 Four wordwranglers, poetic fools, and foolish poets let loose on a life of storytelling.
 Nerds will meet myth, the personal will meet the prophetic, as these four directions take you around the world and back again.
 Each night they will throw themselves upon the words and aim to dance the light fantastic in the place where story meets life, and the four directions meet you.

 This promises to be an evening for everyone—so be you butcher, baker or candlestick maker—you won't want to miss it!